Note: Listen to this post instead using the audio player below, and consider subscribing on your favorite podcast player!

 In addition to my baby product brand Kinacle, I also run a print-on-demand type brand.
 We sell products such as shirts, mugs, car decals, and wall art.

 These are centered around no specific theme.
 As a matter of fact, we sell pretty much any theme you can imagine – from bird watching mugs, to stickers about accountants.
-We will hit 50,000 unique products this year, which makes branding a bit more difficult.
+We recently hit 50,000 unique products, which makes branding a bit more difficult.

 Instead of making our products brandable, we looked at how we could apply consistent branding principals across our entire company.